 III.
 Epidemiological Patterns

-Tea grey blight is a high temperature and high type of disease, with temperatures between 25-28°C and relative humidity of 85-87% favoring infection.
+Tea grey blight is a high temperature and high humidity type of disease, with temperatures between 25-28°C and relative humidity of 85-87% favoring infection.
 Pathogens overwinter as conidia or mycelium attached to diseased leaves; the following year, when temperature and humidity conditions are suitable, conidia are produced.

 The pathogen typically initiates infection from the leaf tip or margin, or through wounds on mature or young leaves, and after a 1-2 week incubation period, causes leaf disease and lesion formation.
 The conidiomata are spread by wind and rain, allowing for multiple re-infections.